 - Discussed in Castle.
 One victim happens to have just run a con on a first-grade classroom; forensic evidence says that his murderer was between 5'3" and 6' tall, so the cops conclude that the first-graders probably couldn't have done it unless they were using this trope.

-- This occurs on an episode of Honey I Shrunk The Kids.
-On an episode that parodies a famous Three Stooges short, Nick and his friend, Joel, do this wearing a long trench coat, a hat and a fake beard, and they do this to sneak into a wrestling arena to try to help Wayne and police chief Jake.
+- This occurs on an episode of Honey, I Shrunk the Kids.
+On an episode that parodies a famous The Three Stooges short, Nick and his friend, Joel, do this wearing a long trench coat, a hat and a fake beard, and they do this to sneak into a wrestling arena to try to help Wayne and police chief Jake.
 Joel brings along his accordion and tries to play "Pop!
 Goes the Weasel" to see if Jake could hear it and fight better so he could win.

 - This was actually shown on an episode of the Nickelodeon TV show, What Would You Do?
 In this instance, they showed a dwarf who wanted to ride a water slide, which had a height requirement, and he was too short.
 He soon found a kid who was also too short to ride, so he got the kid on his shoulders and used a blanket to cover them up with.
 This may have just been set up, but it was shown in real time.

 - In Community episode Basic Genealogy Shirley's sons disguise themselves so Abed's cousin can go play.
+(Overlap with Hiding in a Hijab because Abed's cousin wearing a long black dress and a veil was the reason they could do it.)

 - Referenced on The Golden Girls, when Dorothy finds out that Sophia has only one ticket to a papal mass that they both wanted to go to: